Active Substance: deferiprone

 Pharmacotherapeutic Group: All other therapeutic products

-Ferriprox is indicated for the treatment of iron overload in patients with thalassaemia major when deferoxamine therapy is contraindicated or inadequate.
+Ferriprox monotherapy is indicated for the treatment of iron overload in patients with thalassaemia major when current chelation therapy is contraindicated or inadequate.

 What is Ferriprox?

 Ferriprox is a medicine that contains the active substance deferiprone.
-It is available as white, capsule-shaped tablets (500 and 1,000 mg) and as an oral solution (100 mg/ml).
+It is available as tablets (500 and 1,000 mg) and as an oral solution (100 mg/ml).

 What is Ferriprox used for?

-Ferriprox is used to treat iron overload (an excess of iron in the body) in patients with thalassaemia major.
+Ferriprox is an ‘iron chelator’ (a substance that attaches to iron) that is used to treat iron overload (an excess of iron in the body) in patients with thalassaemia major.
 This is an inherited disease in which patients are unable to make enough haemoglobin, the protein found in red blood cells that carries oxygen around the body.
-Ferriprox is used when deferoxamine (the standard treatment for iron overload) cannot be used or is inadequate.

 The medicine can only be obtained with a prescription.